Memorial Day Restaurant Specials: 5 Winning Tactics

 Memorial Day is an important day to remember those that lost their lives while serving the country’s armed forces.
 According to WalletHub, over 42 million people have served the country in wartime, and 1.3 million have lost their lives in conflict.
 For your restaurant, it’s an opportunity to show your appreciation for fallen soldiers, as well as veterans and military families.

-If you’d like to show your appreciation to veterans and military families on May 28 but don’t know where to start, we put together a list of our top Memorial Day restaurant specials to give you some ideas.
+If you’d like to show your appreciation to veterans and military families on this holiday but don’t know where to start, we put together a list of our top Memorial Day restaurant specials to give you some ideas.

 Make veterans and military families feel special with a promotion exclusively for them.
 A few ideas could be a free meal, percentage off of a meal, discounted drink, etc. Have veterans show a current military ID to obtain the discount.